SSP Health: History

 In 2023, the NHS Lancashire and South Cumbria Integrated Care Board (ICB) awarded the contract to run a Health Centre near Chorley to SSP as preferred bidder by a small margin, angering patients.
 Staff have said they were "ready to resign" over the SSP Health takeover.
 In February 2023, the NHS reversed its decision apologizing for the lack of public consultation in the process.
-SSP threatemed legal action against "individuals who have made false or defamatory statements".
+SSP threatened legal action against "individuals who have made false or defamatory statements".
+This despite making millions over the last two financial years whilst refusing to treat people awaiting help from the Gender Service, they even joke they are 'right on' with the LGBTQi community.

 All practices inspected by the Care Quality Commission while part of SSP Health received a rating of "Good" or "Outstanding".

 Unsourced information

 SSP Health currently manages 37 GP surgeries aligned to 30 practices across 10 NHS Clinical Commissioning Groups in Greater Manchester, Lancashire, Cheshire, Merseyside and Cumbria.
 The company employs around 500 people and has a head office in Ashton-in-Makerfield, Wigan.
-It cares for approximately 150,000 patients and steadfastly refuses to treat anyone with gender related health issues or concerns.
+It cares for approximately 150,000 patients across all of its sites.

 Since 2004, SSP Health has pioneered the role of Practice Champions to improve patient outcomes and quality of life.
 Each practice is required to have nominated Cancer Champion and Carer Champion.

 In 2006, Shikha Pitalia devised an Acute Visiting Scheme for SSP Health, which won a number of awards.
 It was a much more efficient way to organise GP home visits.
 It has been used by its practices ever since and has now become a model for much of general practice in the UK.

-In 2009, Shikha Pitalia - who is Secretary of the British International Doctors' Association, Wigan division, supporting education and welfare for doctors from diverse backgrounds - co-founded SSP Health Charitable Trust with Sanjay Pitalia, raising funds for local, national and international health-related charities.
+In 2009, Shikha Pitalia - who is Secretary of the British International Doctors Association, Wigan division, supporting education and welfare for doctors from diverse backgrounds - co-founded SSP Health Charitable Trust with Sanjay Pitalia, raising funds for local, national and international health-related charities.
 All her income for work done for Wigan's CCG and GP Alliance goes directly into the Trust.